Lee Mavers: Personal life

-Mavers is an avid supporter of Everton Football Club and regularly attends Goodison Park.
+Mavers is an avid supporter of Everton Football Club and regularly attended Goodison Park.
+Mavers is now a regular at the club's new home Hill Dickinson Stadium.

 He is the older brother of actor Gary Mavers and Neil Mavers, who was the drummer for the La's.

 Legacy

 "Mavers is now considered by many to be one of pop's great "lost" figures.
 Over the last three decades, he has steadfastly refused to release any of the songs he's written.
 Since 1991, Mavers has played just 20 official concerts, the last of which was nearly 10 years ago.
 His public appearances are so scarce that for some journalists, tracking him down became a holy grail: Matthew Macefield wrote an entire book, 2003's A Secret Liverpool: In Search of The La's, dedicated to his four-year quest to get an audience with Mavers, which he eventually did at his Liverpool home.
 His enigmatic nature is one reason why, with rock music currently lacking truly maverick figures, Mavers still holds the imagination of not just fans, but the press and industry at large."

 — Shaun Curran writing for the BBC, The mystery of 'lost' rock genius Lee Mavers, 17 March 2021.